 Impacts of acidic water and soil acidification on plants could be minor or in most cases major.
 Most minor cases which do not result in fatality of plant life can be attributed to the plants being less susceptible to acidic conditions and/or the acid rain being less potent.
-However, even in minor cases, the plant will eventually die due to the acidic water lowering the plant's natural pH.[74]
+However, even in minor cases, the plant will eventually die due to the acidic water lowering the plant's natural pH.[75]
 Acidic water enters the plant and causes important plant minerals to dissolve and get carried away; which ultimately causes the plant to die of lack of minerals for nutrition.
 In major cases, which are more extreme, the same process of damage occurs as in minor cases, which is removal of essential minerals, but at a much quicker rate.[6]
-Likewise, acid rain that falls on soil and on plant leaves causes drying of the waxy leaf cuticle, which ultimately causes rapid water loss from the plant to the outside atmosphere and eventually results in death of the plant.[75]
-To see if a plant is being affected by soil acidification, one can closely observe the plant leaves have yellowing between the veins on their leaves, that means the plant is suffering from acidification and is unhealthy.[76]
-Moreover, a plant suffering from soil acidification cannot photosynthesize; the acid-water-induced process of drying out of the plant can destroy chloroplast organelles.[77]
-Without being able to photosynthesize, a plant cannot create nutrients for its own survival or oxygen for the survival of aerobic organisms, which affects most species on Earth and ultimately ends the purpose of the plant's existence.[78]
+Likewise, acid rain that falls on soil and on plant leaves causes drying of the waxy leaf cuticle, which ultimately causes rapid water loss from the plant to the outside atmosphere and eventually results in death of the plant.[76]
+Soil acidification can lead to a decline in soil microbes as a result of a change in pH, which would have an adverse effect on plants due to their dependence on soil microbes to access nutrients.[77][78][79]
+To see if a plant is being affected by soil acidification, one can closely observe the plant leaves.
+If the leaves are green and look healthy, the soil pH is normal and acceptable for plant life.
+But if the plant leaves have yellowing between the veins on their leaves, that means the plant is suffering from acidification and is unhealthy.[80]
+Moreover, a plant suffering from soil acidification cannot photosynthesize; the acid-water-induced process of drying out of the plant can destroy chloroplast organelles.[81]
+Without being able to photosynthesize, a plant cannot create nutrients for its own survival or oxygen for the survival of aerobic organisms, which affects most species on Earth and ultimately ends the purpose of the plant's existence.[82]